RickBr0wn/webpack-react/README.md

 ### Installing

-In order to clone this repo:
+Clone the repo:

 ```bash
 git clone https://github.com/RickBr0wn/webpack-react-babel <YOUR_PROJECT_NAME> && cd <YOUR_PROJECT_NAME>
 ```

-In order to start your own repository, (important: make sure you are in the cloned directory):
+To start your own repository,

+> **important:** make sure you are in the cloned directory.

 ```bash
 rm -rf .git
 git init
 ```

 This will remove the existing git history, and allow you to link it to a new repository.

-Please credit this boilerplate if you build something fantastic!
+> Please credit this boilerplate if you build something fantastic!

 ## Running the tests